 Calculations for Carbon-12:

-- Mass of Carbon-12 Atom: $\approx 1.9926 \times 10^{-26} \text{ kg}$ (as above).
+• Mass of Carbon-12 Atom: $\approx 1.9926 \times 10^{-26} \text{ kg}$ (as above).

-- Volume of Carbon-12 Nucleus: Using the Compton wavelength to approximate the radius of a carbon-12 nucleus (mass $\approx 12 \text{ GeV}/c^2$), its volume is approximately $1.84 \times 10^{-50} \text{ m}^3$.
+• Volume of Carbon-12 Nucleus: Using the Compton wavelength to approximate the radius of a carbon-12 nucleus (mass $\approx 12 \text{ GeV}/c^2$), its volume is approximately $1.84 \times 10^{-50} \text{ m}^3$.

-- Predicted Density: $\rho = \frac{1.9926 \times 10^{-26} \text{ kg}}{1.84 \times 10^{-50} \text{ m}^3} \approx \mathbf{1.08 \times 10^{24} \textbf{ kg/m}^3}$.
+• Predicted Density: $\rho = \frac{1.9926 \times 10^{-26} \text{ kg}}{1.84 \times 10^{-50} \text{ m}^3} \approx \mathbf{1.08 \times 10^{24} \textbf{ kg/m}^3}$.

 Analysis: This predicted density of $\approx 1.08 \times 10^{24} \text{ kg/m}^3$ is astronomically incorrect for diamond, being about 20 orders of magnitude too high.
 This model describes a form of degenerate matter (like that found in neutron stars), not a crystalline solid.
 This stark discrepancy highlights that for normal matter, the forces are not strong enough to overcome the electron shell repulsion and crush the atoms to nuclear densities.

-5.3.
+4.3.
 Initial Hypothesis for Magmatter

 Based on the validation tests and the foundational principles of magmatter (Section 2), we formulate an initial hypothesis regarding its bulk density.
 The “asymmetry of forces” in magmatter, where the intra-atomic Higgs-boson mediated binding is orders of magnitude stronger than the inter-atomic screened magnetic repulsion, leads to the expectation that magatoms would be crushed to their fundamental limits in a condensed state.
-Therefore, our initial hypothesis is that Model A (The First-Principles / Packed Nucleus Model) should be the most accurate predictor for magmatter’s bulk density, yielding a value of approximately $6.36 \times 10^{35} \text{ kg/m}^3$.
-This implies that magmatter, unlike normal matter, would behave more akin to a degenerate state in terms of its packing density.
+Therefore, our initial hypothesis is that Model A (The First-Principles / Elementary Nucleus Model) should represent the absolute maximum theoretical limit for magmatter’s bulk density, yielding a degenerate value of approximately $8.26 \times 10^{38} \text{ kg/m}^3$.

 5. Experimental Validation: Crystallographic Analysis of Mag-Diamond